 • Penetanguishene Road merges with Blake Street, which merges with Dunlop Street and brings you to the street light at Mulcaster Street in Downtown Barrie.
 The parking lot down by the waterfront is an excellent place to park your bike and end your tour.

 • Wind down your afternoon with a cool drink at any of the inviting patios overlooking the lake and finish it with a leisurely stroll along the waterfront trails around the bay.
-After a rest back at your hotel, you’ll be ready for a great evening of great dining and fun in one of Barrie’s great entertainment districts.
+After a rest back at your hotel, you’ll be ready for an amazing evening of great dining and fun in one of Barrie’s entertainment districts.

 Enjoy your visit with us in Barrie!